Brand: | Texas Instruments |

 The TI-38 is an 8-digit scientific calculator.

 The first thing one notices is how dark this calculator is.
 One needs quite a bit of light to see the markings above the keys.
 Quite a lot of pressure is needed to operate its keys.
 All in all not a great pleasure to use.
 When numbers with exponents are displayed, only five positions of the number are shown, the last three digits are used for spacing and the 2-digit exponent.
 The factorial operation x! does not have a check on the upper bounds of its input.
-The maximum factorial that can be calculated is 69! as usual for an 8-digit calculator.
+The maximum factorial that can be calculated is 69! as usual for a calculator with a 2-digit exponent.
 However when one tries to calculate 70! which will overflow, it takes almost 6 seconds before the "Error" message is displayed.
 The larger the number the quicker the error is displayed, so it clearly uses a recursive countdown for factorials.
 It does error immediately on negative numbers though.
 The EE key can be used to multiply any result or even the constant π by a power of ten.
 So, when the display shows the value of π, press EE 2 to multiply it by 102. |

 ©2024 Ernst Mulder